Midlife Crisis Counselling Canberra

 When to seek therapy?

 If you find that your inability to move forward is affecting your career, relationships, or mental health, therapy can be highly effective in healing the underlying 'unsafe' feeling that triggers the transition stress.
-We work to reclaim your narrative and design a path forward with certainty.
+I work to help you reclaim your narrative and design a path forward with certainty.